 You are now ready to install your new antenna.
 Be careful when you dress the coax down the boom.
 Keep the coax away from any elements.
 Tape the cable tightly and securely to the boom.
-The Boom-to Mast plate has V shaped grooves to fit mast sizes up to 2" maximum.
-The 1/4" U-bolts, flat washers, lock washers and nuts are used to attach the boom to the mounting plate and the 5/16" U-bolts, flat washers, lock washers and nuts are used to attach the boom attach the antenna to your mast.
 It is a good idea to apply a small amount the anti-seize compound to the stainless steel threads under the hex nuts to prevent galling of stainless steel.

-This will complete the assembly of your DSEFO432-11R.
+This will complete the assembly of your DSEFO432-22.
 The construction of this antenna will provide many years of consistent performance with no degradation of performance due to corrosion and weathering.